Blue Goat CyberBlue Goat CyberSMMedical Device Cybersecurity

 How Blue Goat Cyber runs this

-Our medical-device pen testing engagements include protocol-aware fuzz harnesses per declared interface, built against your threat model and architecture views, run on real hardware where the model requires it, with a named tester owning scope and signing the report.
+Our medical-device pen testing engagements include protocol-aware fuzz uses per declared interface, built against your threat model and architecture views, run on real hardware where the model requires it, with a named tester owning scope and signing the report.
 AI is used where it earns its keep - grammar drafting, seed expansion, crash clustering - and disclosed in the report.

 If you are scoping a 510(k), De Novo, or PMA submission and want fuzz testing that will not invite an AI Request or a Major Deficiency, book a strategy session.